-The answer isn’t money
+The answer usually isn’t money

 You probably shouldn’t lend or give them money.
 Certainly not at the beginning until it is clear what they need to do.
-If they are totally desperate, turn up with food and nappies.
+If they are desperate, turn up with some bags of food and nappies.

-- by providing coffee, biscuits and sympathy;
+- by providing tea, biscuits and sympathy;

 - making a list of their debts; and